microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/command/command.md

 # Commands Overview

 A command represented by the `Command` class is some action that can be initiated by a user, such as when the user chooses a menu item, presses a toolbar button, or types a keyboard shortcut.
-Commands have an ID and a display name, an execution method (`ExecuteCommandAsync`) that performs the action, an icon for display in the toolbar to identify the command, a tooltip to explain the command to the user, and they can be enabled or disabled depending on various conditions.
+Commands have an ID and a display name, an execution method (`ExecuteCommandAsync`) that performs the action, an icon for display in the toolbar to identify the command, and a tooltip to explain the command to the user.
+Commands can be enabled or disabled depending on various conditions.

-Commands in the new Extensibility Model run asynchronously and so the user can continue to interact with the IDE while commands are executing.
+Commands in the new Extensibility Model run asynchronously so the user can continue to interact with the IDE while commands are executing.

 ## Get started